shashikumar04433/Cloud-/README.md

 # Advantages and Disadvantages  of Cloud?
 ## Advantages:
-   1.Back up and restore data.--
+   1.Back up and restore data.\
-   2.Low maintain cost.--
+   2.Low maintain cost.\
    3.Pay as much as you use.(Service in the pay-per-use model).
-   4.Mobility.
+   4.Mobility.\
-   5.Data Security.
+   5.Data Security.\

 ## Dis Advantages:
   1.Internet Connectivity.(Without internet we cant access the data from cloud ,There should be need of good internet to access the data)